-Cyber criminals can clone well known websites to trick consumers into believing they are shopping on a legitimate website.
-A fake website can appear identical to the real site, particularly at a glance, however, there will be subtle differences present.
+Malicious attackers have the ability to clone well-known websites to trick consumers into believing they are shopping on a legitimate website.
+A fake website can appear identical to the real site at a glance but there will be subtle differences.

 3. Use Credit or Pre-Paid Debit cards where possible

 It is always best to use a credit card when shopping online where possible.
 If a cybercriminal gains access to your debit card details, they can take money from your account which can be hard to claim back as it can be very difficult to prove.

 Credit Cards offer additional protection in comparison to other forms of payment, most major credit card companies such as Mastercard and VISA provides “zero liability” policies which make it easy to claim money back if you are the victim of cyber fraud.

 If you don’t have a Credit Card, another alternative is to purchase a Pre-Paid Debit card.
 These cards allow you to upload a certain amount of money ahead of shopping which you can then spend.
 They provide a safeguard as they allow you to segregate your bank debit card and card details with online shopping.

 When shopping online, it is always best to use a secure internet connection such as your mobile phone’s data or a private Wi-Fi connection such as your home internet.